research

 the normative supervisor

-In most of my papers I have made use of a module I call the ‘normative supervisor’; it is a normative reasoning module that can interface with reinforcement learning agents, taking environmental data from an agent, along with a set of norms, and using a theorem prover (the defeasible logic theorem prover SPINdle) to determine which actions in the agent’s arsenal are compliant.
+In many of my papers I have made use of a module I call the ‘normative supervisor’; it is a normative reasoning module that can interface with reinforcement learning agents, taking environmental data from an agent, along with a set of norms, and using a reasoning engine to determine which actions in the agent’s arsenal are compliant.

 You can find an implementation of the normative supervisor here, along with an implementation of a DDL-to-LTL synthesis algorithm that utilizes it.
 Please note that the module is still under active development.